Find out more about developmental dysplasia of the hip (DDH), symptoms, treatment and pavlik harnesses here.

 Our support line offers practical and emotional support with feeding your baby and general enquiries for parents, members and volunteers: 0300 330 0700.

-You might find one of our Early Days groups helpful as they give you the opportunity to explore different approaches to important parenting issues with a qualified group leader and other new parents in your area.
+You might find one of our NCT New Baby courses helpful as they give you the opportunity to explore different approaches to important parenting issues with a qualified group leader and other new parents in your area.

 Make friends with other parents-to-be and new parents in your local area for support and friendship by seeing what NCT activities are happening nearby.

 Steps, a charity concerned with lower limb conditions, has information on Developmental Dysplasia of the hip.

 NHS has information on its Newborn and Infant Physical Examination Programme (NIPE).

 More technical information on DDH is provided by British Medical Journal (BMJ).